Break Free from Compulsions & Rituals

 Hello!
 I'm Judy

 I help people like you take back control from OCD.
-Through evidenced based treatment for OCD, I use Exposure and Response Prevention Therapy (ERP) to help bring relief from those rituals that take up so much of your energy and time.
+I use Exposure and Response Prevention Therapy (ERP), an evidenced based treatment for OCD, to help bring relief from those rituals that take up so much of your energy and time.

 Facing your fears can feel terrifying but ERP isn’t about jumping in headfirst.
 It’s about taking small manageable steps with my support along the way.